 - There are other drugs that should be tried first.

-CareSource will review and give a decision within 24 business hours of the original receipt of a pharmacy prior authorization request unless additional information is required from your doctor.
+CareSource will review and make a decision within 24 hours of the original receipt of a pharmacy prior authorization request unless additional information is required from your doctor.

-Prior authorization requests for a drug may not get approved.
-If not approved, we will send you information on how you can appeal our decision and your right to a state hearing.
+Prior authorization requests for a drug may be denied.
+If the request is denied, we will send you information explaining our decision, and what your options are.

-You can see the Preferred Drug List (PDL) above which drugs require a prior authorization.
-You can also call Member Services to ask about our PDL, prior authorization list or any CareSource services.
+You can see on the Preferred Drug List (PDL) above which drugs require a prior authorization.
+You can also call Member Services to ask about our PDL, and which drugs or services require a prior authorization.

 How to Request a Medicine Not on the PDL

-You can ask for a medicine that is not on our preferred drug list.
+You can ask us to cover a medicine that is not on our preferred drug list.
 This is called asking for an exception.
 To ask for an exception, please fill out this form.
 When you are done, click “Submit Request.”
 Our Pharmacy department will look at your request and give you an answer within 24 hours unless additional information is required from your doctor.